gyaresu/gyaresu.github.com/_posts/2012-05-05-hubot-raaar-for-freenode-on-heroku.md

 And because it's on freenode there's a 5 line flood-kick setting that can't be changed so that's why I've linked to this page.

+`* EDIT 2012-07-02` I found a config for [Heroku](http://heroku.com) that fixes the flooding problem.
+My post on the [fix for Hubot getting flood kicked on Freenode](/hacking/2012/07/02/fix-for-hubot-getting-kicked-from-freenode/)

 chat.freenode.net #gyaresu

     help - Displays all of the help commands that raaarbot knows about.